Eitan-Sprejer/GoodFire-Autosteer-Evaluation/README.md

 python eval.py
 ```

+5. Analize the results:
+   - Go though the `analysis.ipynb notebook`, plotting the results of your different experiments.

-### Customizing Test Cases
+### Customizing Your Experiment

 You can modify existing test cases or add new ones by editing `steering_test_cases.py`.
 The file is structured to make adding new test scenarios straightforward.

+Likewise, you can add new steering methods inside the steering_methods.py notebook.

 ## Research Findings

-Detailed research findings and methodology are available in `results/research.md`.
+Detailed research findings and methodology are available in the following [blogpost](https://www.lesswrong.com/posts/6dpKhtniqR3rnstnL/mind-the-coherence-gap-lessons-from-steering-llama-with-1?utm_campaign=post_share&utm_source=link).

 ## Contact

 Please, feel free to send me an email at eitusprejer@gmail.com if you have any questions.
+Feedback is more than welcome!